CharlotteHaywood-Artist.jpg

 She has worked within film and television on such productions as Jim Henson’s FARSCAPE (2001-2003), feature films THE RAGE IN PLACID LAKE (2002), THE NIGHT WE CALLED IT A DAY (2003), JEWBOY (2004), LITTLE FISH (2004), SALVATION (2006), AUSTRALIA (2007), PRIME MOVER (2008), MAD MAX: FURY ROAD (2010) and most recently the Sinem Saban’s documentary LUKU NGÄRRA: The Law of the Land (2022).

-Her most recent Dance/Theatre productions include designing Northern Rivers Performing Arts (NORPA) LOVE FOR ONE NIGHT (2022), INTO THE FOREST (2021-2022), + WILDKSKIN (2018) by Julian Louis, DJURRA by Kirk Page, THE UNDERLIBRARY OF UNOFFICIAL HISTORIES (2021-22) by Valley Lipcer.
+Her most recent Dance/Theatre productions include designing Northern Rivers Performing Arts (NORPA) LOVE FOR ONE NIGHT (2022), INTO THE FOREST (2021-2022), + WILDKSKIN (2018) by Julian Louis, DJURRA by Kirk Page, THE UNDERLIBRARY OF UNOFFICIAL HISTORIES (2021-22) and JOURNEY TO AN UNNAMED WORLD (2021) by Valley Lipcer.

-Since early 2020 she was a lead artist working on a site specific community engaged creative response for Rappville, NSW, a village heavily effected by the 2019 bushfires.
+In 2020 she was a lead artist working on a year long site specific community engaged creative response for Rappville, NSW, a village heavily effected by the 2019 bushfires.
 For RAPPVILLE CREATIVE with Arts Northern Rivers, Richmond Valley Council and CREATE NSW.
 She worked with environmental scientist Michelle Chapman, chef Wal Foster, musician Sue Simpson and Ngulingah Nursery for a project of ecological restoration, community cookbook with illustrative native plant uses, site specific ice cream and accompanying score.

 (Image: Lisa Sorgini)